Catherinesjkim/uspto/README.md

 ### 1. Install the database

 Run the appropriate database creation scripts depending if you intend to store the USPTO data in MySQL or PostgreSQL.
-The script will create a user and limit the scope of the user to the uspto database.
-If you want to change the default password for the user that the script will create, edit the .sql file before running it.
+The script will create a user  'uspto' and limit the scope of the user to the uspto database.
+If you want to change the default password for the user, edit the appropriate .sql file before running it.
+Also, some configuration of your database maybe necessary depending on the settings choose when running the script.
+For example the ability to bulk insert CSV files are disabled by default in MySQL.

 _MySQL_